-Gina, Sal & Gladys: Short Story in Response to Lori Colbo's Photo Prompt Writing Challenge
+Gina, Sal and Gladys: Short Story in Response to Lori Colbo's Photo Prompt Writing Challenge

 Gina didn’t like pumpkin.
 Being a traditional English woman, she didn’t like Hallowe’en either.
 She regarded it as an unwelcome intrusion from the US, wriggling its way into British culture.

 ‘Pumpkin soup’s really tasty,’ her friend Tina had told her.
 ‘You should try it!’

 ‘I’ll stick to ham and pea, thanks, or good old tomato; nothing like the tried and tested.’

 The next day, Gina was astounded when a woman she’d never encountered before approached her with a remarkable request.